 - fashion and ageing.

 Professor Fisher's background is in Fine Art, Design and Sociology.
-Having worked as a designer and maker of furniture and led an MA in Art and Design he wrote his PhD on the role of plastic materials in consumption experiences, in the sociology department at the University of York.
+Having worked as a designer and maker of furniture he wrote his PhD on the role of plastic materials in consumption experiences, in the sociology department at the University of York.
+Over recent years he has developed a practice as a musical instrument maker, exploring innovation in brass instrument design and production which supports his strong interest in skilled practice in the heritage field.

-His current research centres broadly on human/object relationships and his research, research supervision and consultancy engage with the materiality of everyday experiences and particularly their relationship to the design of objects.
+All his research interests share a focus on human/object relationships.
 This includes specific interactions with materials in craft and design processes and in consumption as well as the larger scale consequences of these interactions for the sustainability of contemporary patterns of consumption.

 Research projects have included: